 So this has two winning ingredients.
 Both the broccoli and zucchini in this soup are on the list for being the best low-carb vegetables, but they are also high in protein too.
 And to make things even better, this soup is also created in an Instant Pot, so it's healthy and easy to make too.

 If you're a fan of rice but don't want the carbs, this cauliflower version is the perfect replacement.
 It also has chickpeas, which are high in protein (these are a little higher in carbs, so sprinkle to your desire) and avocado for all that omega-3 goodness.

 According to Healthline, a skinless, cooked chicken breast that weighs around 172 grams contains 54 grams of protein.
 That's incredible considering, on average, a 50-year-old woman who weighs 140 pounds woman and who is sedentary (doesn’t exercise) would need around 53 grams of protein a day, or technically one skinless chicken breast.
 This recipe should keep the whole family in check for their protein levels.

 Pan-Seared Citrus Shrimp Recipe

-Brussel sprouts only seem to come out twice a year at Thanksgiving and around the holidays but this mighty green vegetable deserves a bigger spot on your weekly dinner menu.
+Brussels sprouts only seem to come out twice a year at Thanksgiving and around the holiday, but this mighty green vegetable deserves a bigger spot on your weekly dinner menu.
 Why?
 Well, it is high in protein for a green vegetable and just one serving has enough vitamin C and K for the whole day.
-This delicious hash has Brussel sprouts and an egg on top so you're packed with protein and all the other nutrients your body needs.
+This delicious hash has brussels sprouts and an egg on top so you're packed with protein and all the other nutrients your body needs.

 This post was originally published on January 26, 2018, and has since been updated.